schabannes/primeng-legacy-datatable/README.md

 # PrimeNG

-Deperecated DataTable Components for Angular (from version 7.1.3)
+Deprecated DataTable Components for Angular (from version 7.1.3)

 See [PrimeNG homepage](http://www.primefaces.org/primeng) for other primeng components.